 I remember a time when the local Anglican parish priest said to me, "You'll go a long way."
 The comment came when I was experiencing much self-doubt and anxiety, but such few words have had an impression on me.

-Born in Toowoomba, Queensland in 1968, I was the first son of a local taxi driver (dad and Dave) and housewife, and never met my grandparents.
+Born in Toowoomba, Queensland in 1968, I was the first son of a local taxi driver (Dad and Dave) and housewife, and never met my grandparents, who were of Belgian and Scottish descent.
 I have an older sister, a younger brother and a younger sister.
 I had a normal Anglican upbringing and attended Toowoomba North State School, not long after the family settled into a house in Leawarra Street, Wilsonton.

 A boy scout and amateur wrestler, I also learnt how to swim at the school pool, and would go on to attend a swimming club in town with my sisters and brother.
 Delivering Telegraph newspapers on a bicycle run in North Toowoomba for a few bob a week, I learnt the value of hard work.